-This module contains information on further courses (also private courses) attended within the past 12 months that have not been reported in spCourses or in spVocTrain.
+This module contains information on further courses (also private courses) since the last interview that have not been reported in spCourses or in spVocTrain.
 These include both professional trainings (similar to those from spCourses) and courses attended for private purposes (e.g., cookery course, yoga course, fortune telling, NLP coaching).
-Please note that this information has been integrated into datafile Education.
-If your interest in this data is not too profound, you are best advised to use Education instead.